YarboJanks/buffered.io/source/_posts/2014-03-21-jumping-with-bad-chars.markdown

 It is easy to see that flaws that allow for SEH overwrites can appear in any application, and they do!
 However, some applications only allow a restricted set of characters to be used for input.
 As an example, a web server might be vulnerable to a stack buffer overflow when handling the URI of a given request.
 The problem for the attacker is that characters that are allowed in the URI are very limited.
 More often than not, non-printable or extended characters are not allowed in the target buffer and hence using them will result in behaviour that avoids or changes the process of exploitation.

-In the above example we can see that the `JMP` instruction maps to the bytes `EB 06`, and `EB` is a byte that tends not to make webservers very happy.
+In the above example we can see that the `JMP` instruction maps to the bytes `EB 06`, and `EB` is a byte that tends not to make web servers very happy.
 As a result, using this instruction in the `NSEH` block isn't possible.
 Instead we need to find other jumps which are bad-character friendly.
 As a generalisation, if we can stick to instructions made up of bytes that are lower than `7E` we can usually get by.
 This does come with some caveats, such as spaces, newlines or `/` characters when dealing with web server URIs.

 So with this constraint in place, how does the attacker perform the simple jump?